ClaudiaQueipo/ClaudiaQueipo/README.md

 # I'm Claudia Queipo
 A third-year computer engineering student, passionate about technologies related to web and mobile development.
 I'm constantly learning about the latest trends and I love contributing to projects.

-- 🌱 I’m currently learning the CSS preprocessor SASS, the programming language TypeScript, and practicing my backend skills with FastAPI and Express.
+- 🌱 I’m currently learning Langgraph.

 ## 💡 Skills 💪
 ### 🎨 Frontend